JustAnalytics vs Plausible vs Fathom: An Honest Comparison

 Where Fathom falls short: Pricing and data location.
 At $15/month for 100K pageviews, Fathom is the most expensive starting option — though that 100K threshold is generous and most small sites won't outgrow it quickly.
 The bigger issue for European users is that Fathom is a Canadian company processing data in Canada.
 Yes, Canada has an adequacy decision from the EU, so it's technically GDPR-compliant.
 But "technically compliant" and "makes your German DPO comfortable" are different things.
 We've heard from users who rejected Fathom purely on data location — not because it was illegal, but because internal policies required EU-based processing.

-Where JustAnalytics Wins: Custom Events and Pricing
+Where JustAnalytics Wins: Consolidation, Free Tier, and Custom Events

 Okay, this is the part where we talk about ourselves.
 We'll try to keep it honest.